A local teacher friend and colleague recently hosted a fun and unique recital using Catherine Rollin’s Museum Masterpieces series.

 In this post, you’ll hear directly from her about how she executed this recital.
 I’ll follow up her recap with seven hidden lessons we can learn from her description and plan.

 If you’re unfamiliar with the series, here is a YouTube playlist that features the whole series!
 You can also download free samples from the Alfred site.

 (To see photos from my friend’s Museum Masterpiece Recital, click here.)

 I am featuring the four books of Catherine Rollin – Museum Masterpieces.
 I heard about them when she conducted a workshop at Taylor University last September.
-I knew then and there I was going to do this for the Spring recital.
-The kids all chose their piece from the insert of the paintings she included in each book.
+I knew then, and there I was going to do this for the Spring recital.
+The kids all chose their pieces from the insert of the paintings she included in each book.
 I asked them what painting caught their attention and then I played the piece.
 They have been loving it!
 Some asked to play two, so a few are doing that.

 I am having my nephew, who is an artist here in Ft.
 Wayne, talk a little about each painting.
 He will have some of his works on display and my students are submitting some artwork, which we will also display.
 I have four boys that are serving hors d’oeuvres as we check this all out at the close of the recital.
 It should be a lot of fun.

 I was just looking up on Pinterest for my instructions on a “shaving cream” painting.
 I think I can pull this one off and display it Sunday without knowing it is awful.
 I am not talented in drawing, painting, etc.!!

 Each painting will be projected on the screen at the front while the student plays.
 And my “waiters” will be dressed in suits and bow ties, offering hors d’ (am tired of spelling that word) on silver trays.
 A former student who had just finished her first year at IU asked if she could come and take photos of the recital, as she has gotten interested in photography.
 Then the pictures will be posted for others to see.